Akagera National Park: Wildlife

 In June 2019, Akagera National Park received five eastern black rhinoceros from three zoos in Europe after a 30-hour journey; this relocation was the first of its kind.

 In November 2021, 30 white rhinoceros were successfully translocated to Akagera National Park from Phinda Private Game Reserve in South Africa, in the largest single rhinoceros translocation aimed to extend the species' range and create a new breeding stronghold in Rwanda.
 In 2023, African Parks reported that several new calves had been born, giving hope that the animals had adapted to the new environment.
+In June 2025, a further 70 southern white rhinoceroses were translocated to Akagera National Park from the Munywana Conservancy in South Africa, in what remains the largest single rhinoceros translocation ever recorded.
+The translocation was funded by the Howard G. Buffett Foundation and carried out as part of African Parks' Rhino Rewild Initiative, a continent-wide programme to rewild 2,000 rhinos across Africa.
+Akagera now holds both eastern black rhinoceros and southern white rhinoceros, making it the only park in Rwanda with either species.

+In 1986, Masai giraffes were introduced from Kenya.
+Their population has grown to 78 individuals in 2024.

+Around 1990, Akagera was known to have a population of 250 to 300 lions.
+In the years that followed, the entire population was killed by farmers who returned to Rwanda after the 1994 genocide against the Tutsi and settled in the park.